herndonj/intro2Shiny_Fall2017/README.md

 ## Exercises

 Our exercises for the workshop are based on the built-in shiny example (time between eruptions of Old Faithful geyser).
-While we will look at more complex (and possibly more interesting!) examples in the workshop, using the built-in example is helpful in that it is 1.) short (less chance of getting confused in a long piece of code) and 2.) focuses on a core shiny use case.
+While we will look at more complex (and possibly more interesting!) examples in the workshop, using the built-in example is helpful in that it is concise and illustrates the core concepts involved in Shiny development.

 ## Resources